CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

     Run the below-mentioned command in the terminal.
 Make sure to replace `your_github_repository-url` with the value you copied in step 5 and `Unique-ID` in step 6.

-    Note: This step is done to initialize the folder as a Git repository, commit, and submit contents to the remote GitHub branch “main” in the lab files repository created named `devsecops`.
+    Note: This step is done to initialize the folder as a Git repository, commit, and submit contents to the remote GitHub branch “main” in the lab files repository named `devsecops`.

       ```pwsh
       git init